-They also engaged the celebrated football architect Archbald Leitch to undertake the on-going construction of the ground and Goodison retained for many years its signature criss-cross pattern on the frontages of the stand balconies.
+They also engaged the celebrated football architect Archibald Leitch to undertake the on-going construction of the ground and retained for many years its signature criss-cross pattern on the frontages of the stand balconies.

 Goodison Park has staged many internationals including five games in the 1966 World Cup, numerous FA Cup Semi-Finals and even FA Cup Final replays.

-The current ground capacity is 40,569 although the record attendance pre-Taylor Report was 78,299 for a Division One game with Liverpool in September 1948.
+The current capacity is 40,569 although the record attendance pre-Taylor Report was 78,299 for a Division One game with neighbours Liverpool in September 1948.

 Look out for St. Luke's Church hidden away in one corner of the stadium and the statue behind the Park Stand of the legendary Dixie Dean.

-Buses run for two hours before the game (last bus approximately 15 minutes before kick off and 50 minutes after final whistle).
+The Soccerbus runs two hours before each match (last bus from Sandhills Station is approximately 15 minutes before kick-off) and for 50 minutes after the final whistle (subject to availability).

-Check with National Rail Enquiries on 08457 48 49 50 for train times and information.
+Check with National Rail Enquiries on 08457 48 49 50 for more information or visit www.nationalrail.co.uk

-BBC Radio Merseyside broadcast on 95.8FM while Radio City are on 96.7FM.
+BBC Radio Merseyside broadcast at 95.8FM whilst Radio City are on 96.7FM.